WenfeiY/Procodon/README.md

 ## Usage
 The directories with numbers include codes and test data for conducting all *in silico* progresses:
- - **01-Procodon**: Python module named `Procodon`, provides all the basic functions of data storage via protein, including codec testing, sequence & file loading, data conversion, data encoding, info key & sequence decoding and other utilities.
+ - **01-Procodon**: <br>&emsp;&emsp;Python module named `Procodon`, provides all the basic functions of data storage via protein, including codec testing, sequence & file loading, data conversion, data encoding, info key & sequence decoding and other utilities.
- - **02-Codec_test**: Scripts and test data for encoding binaries in all available regions of 9 species from archaea, bacteria and eukaryotes.
-Some datasets are too large to upload, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
+ - **02-Codec_test**: <br>&emsp;&emsp;Scripts and test data for encoding binaries in all available regions of 9 species from archaea, bacteria and eukaryotes.
+Some datasets are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
- - **03-Data_encoding_and_decoding**: Scripts for encoding information into given genes and decoding data from given CDSs.
+ - **03-Data_encoding_and_decoding**: <br>&emsp;&emsp;Scripts for encoding information into given genes and decoding data from given CDSs.
+ - **04-Analysis_of_orthologs**: <br>&emsp;&emsp;Python Script for extracting ortholog info of budding yeast from given Genbank file.
+R script and ortholog data for creating syntenic plot.
+The Genbank files are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
+ - **05-Simulation_of_images_storage_with_bio-index**: <br>&emsp;&emsp;Scripts for extracting gene positions from budding yeast.
+Scripts, input images and bio-index info for encoding images into yeast genome with gene sorted as bio-index.
+The resulting sequences are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
+ - **06-AA_corection_test**: <br>&emsp;&emsp;Scripts and data for testing reads correcting by AA, including NGS data generation, reads correction, data decoding and calculation of data recovery rates.
+Protein, gene flanking and intron sequences are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
+ - **07-Estimation_of_decoding_time**: <br>&emsp;&emsp;Scripts and data for estimating the time cost of decoding and cracking complexity of different encryption methods.
+ - **08-Music_encoding**: <br>&emsp;&emsp;Scripts and data for encoding single or complex music notes into given genes.
+ - **09-Music_SCRaMbLE**: <br>&emsp;&emsp;Scripts and data for encoding "*Canon*" in synthetic chromosome and decoding rearranged music from SCRaMbLEd strains
+ - **10-Generation_of_music_library**: <br>&emsp;&emsp;Scripts and data for extracting sequences and annotations of synthetic yeast genome and generating music library with all available codecs in budding yeast.
+Sequences & annotations of synthetic chromosomes and codecs are too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).
+ - **11-Computing_melodic_difference**: <br>&emsp;&emsp;Scripts and data for quantifying distances between SCRaMbLEd melodies and the original one.
+ - **Dataset-12-Genome_encoding_space**: <br>&emsp;&emsp;Sccript for computing available encoding space from annotations in GFF3 format.
+The exampled GFF3 file is too large to be uploaded, which can be downloaded from [figshare](https://doi.org/10.6084/m9.figshare.31055530).

+## Note
+- The detailed requirements and descriptions are in the `README.md` in each directory.
+- To save space, some of the required input files which are the same in different tasks are not provided in every directory.
+Please copy them from other directories.

+## License
+MIT